modelhub-ai/modelhub-engine/docs/source/contribute.md

       changes should be necessary.
       <br/><br/>

    4. Build the image from the modified _Dockerfile_modelhub_.
 This will include the modelhub engine into your docker.
+Make sure to build it from within the modelhub-engine repository so it finds the modelhub framework which it will include in the Docker.
       <br/><br/>

    5. Push the image from the previous step to [DockerHub](https://hub.docker.com/) (required if you want to publish your model on Modelhub, so the image can be found when starting a model for the first time.
 If you don't plan to publish on Modelhub, this step is optional).

    -  **_NOTE_** We are planning to provide a few pre-build Docker images for the most common deep learning frameworks, so you do not have to build them yourself.
-For now what we have is not really consolidated yet.
+For now we only have a small set.
-      Nevertheless, you can check out the Docker install scripts we are using [here](https://github.com/modelhub-ai/modelhub-engine/tree/master/docker), they also serve as examples to prepare your own.
-You can also try any of the existing [pre-build images on DockerHub](https://hub.docker.com/u/modelhub/) - use the ones that start with _modelhub/main__.
+      You can find the existing
+      [pre-build images on DockerHub](https://hub.docker.com/u/modelhub/) - use the ones that end with '-modelhub' (the ones that don't end with '-modelhub' have only the pure DL environment without the modelhub framework on top.

+      If the DL environment, the exact version of the DL environment, or third party dependencies you require are not available in the pre-build dockers, you have to build it yourself, following the above steps.
       <br/><br/>

 ### 2. Prepare your model based on the modelhub template